 I’ve had a credit card for almost a year and soon I’ll be charged the annual fee.
 Should I pay it?
 Can I get the bank to waive the fee again?

-Sign-up bonuses on travel rewards credit cards are a key component to accumulating a lot of miles and points for travel in a short amount of time.
-Many of these cards come with annual fees, some as cheap as $49 and some as expensive as $550!
+Welcome offers on travel rewards credit cards are a key component to accumulating a lot of miles and points for travel in a short amount of time.
+Many of these cards come with annual fees, some as expensive as $550+!

-As part of the sign-up bonus, banks oftentimes waive the annual fee for the first year.
+As part of the welcome offer, banks sometimes waive the annual fee for the first year.

-For miles and points enthusiasts, it’s necessary to reevaluate award credit cards and determine whether or not paying an annual fee is worth it.
-After doing so, some cards will be worth keeping and others not worth the fee.
+For miles and points enthusiasts, it’s necessary to reevaluate travel rewards credit cards and determine whether or not paying an annual fee is worth it.
+After doing so, some cards will be worth keeping and others won’t be worth the fee.

 When should I pay the annual fee?